 The Proposer submitting the lowest Total Cost to Complete will be awarded the maximum number of points, 30.
-The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to

-Complete divided by the next-lowest Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
-The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
+The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the next-lowest Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
+The process will continue for each of the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete; and (b) 30 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.